Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 The `objType` parameter specifies the type of object that is the subject of the message.
 For example if `obj` is a `VkPhysicalDevice` then `objType` would be `VK_DEBUG_REPORT_OBJECT_TYPE_DEVICE_EXT`.
 This works because internally all Vulkan handles are typedef'd as `uint64_t`.
 The `msg` parameter contains the pointer to the message itself.
 Finally, there's a `userData` parameter to pass your own data to the callback.

+The callback returns a boolean that indicates if the Vulkan call that triggered the validation layer message should be aborted.
+If the callback returns true, then the call is aborted with the `VK_ERROR_VALIDATION_FAILED_EXT` error.
+This is normally only used to test the validation layers themselves, so you should always return `VK_FALSE`.

 All that remains now is telling Vulkan about the callback function.
 Perhaps somewhat surprisingly, even the debug callback in Vulkan is managed with a